mehulagg/gitlab/doc/integration/jira/development_panel.md

 > - [Moved](https://gitlab.com/gitlab-org/gitlab/-/issues/233149) to GitLab Free in 13.4.

-The Jira Development panel integration enables you to reference Jira issues in GitLab.
+With the Jira Development panel integration, you can reference Jira issues in GitLab.
 When configured, activity (such as pipeline, deployment, and feature flags) displays in the issue's [Development panel](https://support.atlassian.com/jira-software-cloud/docs/view-development-information-for-an-issue/).
 From the Development panel, you can open a detailed view and